Corymbia/eucalyptus-documentation/content/image_guide/img_task_intro/img_task_install_hvm_image/_index.md

 ## Install an HVM image as an Instance Store EMI
 Bundle, upload, and register the HVM image.
 All of this can be accomplished with a single command.
 For Linux images, the required options are:

-`euca-install-image -i /path/to/hvm-image -n name-of-the-image -r x86_64 --virtualization-type hvm -b bucket-name-for-image` When installing a Windows image, an additional flag is necessary:
+`euca-install-image -i /path/to/hvm-image -n name-of-the-image -r x86_64 --virtualization-type hvm -b bucket-name-for-image`

-`euca-install-image -i /path/to/hvm-image -n name-of-the-image -r x86_64 --virtualization-type hvm -b bucket-name-for-image --platform=windows`
 ## Install an HVM image as an EBS-Backed EMI
 An EBS-backed image (sometimes referred to as a "bfEBS" image) is an image with a root device that is an EBS volume created from an EBS snapshot.
 An EBS-backed image has a number of advantages (over an Instance Store image), including: